Social Justice Ministry

 Racial Justice

 The history of racial injustice and white supremacy has a long and enduring legacy around the globe and in the U.S. as demonstrated in present-day disparities in healthcare, housing, education, income and wealth, policing, and juvenile and adult correctional systems.
 Unitarian Universalism is not immune to either this history or contemporary struggles.
 UUCWNC is committed to personal, interpersonal, and institutional change towards addressing this injustice and living into the Beloved Community.
-Over the past year, we have engaged in congregational workshops, gathered in small group book discussions and reflection group series, supported local NAACP efforts and Souls to the Polls Sunday, provided voting information for voters of color, fought for Indigenous cultural rights, received safety training for protests and other events, and hosted a 2022 UU Pilgrimage as part of Wilmington’s 1898 Commemoration Events.
+Our past activities include: congregational workshops, small group book discussions, reflection group series, supporting local NAACP efforts and Souls to the Polls Sunday, providing voting information for voters of color, fighting for Indigenous cultural rights, hosting De-escalation & Safety training for protests and other events, and hosting two UU Pilgrimages as part of Wilmington’s 1898 Commemoration Events (Archive).
+More recently we have focused on immigrant rights work, especially in regards to our Latine community.
+This includes hosting ICE Watch Verifier trainings, providing ESL classes, and working with Siembra NC on their 4th Amendment Workplace Initiative.

 Learn more: